RE-MO-SH/Simple-GUI-FFMPEG-Python/README.md

 Convert video (H.264, H.265, and VP9) by CPU and GPU, Rotate, Trim, Change speed, and convert to image and vice versa.

 In this code is used FFMPEG.
+For runnig this code, you need FFMPEG.exe.

 #FFMPEG: https://github.com/FFmpeg/FFmpeg